 It is only by adding demonstrable value, clearly communicating your goals and aspirations and redefining what it means to go above and beyond that you will stand out from the promotional crowd this year and get the promotion you deserve.

 Phaidon International is the parent company of five leading specialist recruitment agencies.
 For more than 15 years, we have given clients and candidates the peace of mind that the recruitment process is in expert hands.
 Out continual investment in best-in-class technologies and consultant training enables us to recruit with speed, precision and accuracy.
-Today, we provide contingency, retained search and project-based contract recruitment across 11 offices in 6 countries.
+Today, we provide contingency, retained search and project-based contract recruitment.
 Contact us today to learn more about the company and the opportunities we offer.